develesto/develesto/README.md

 - I don't have Discord,Tiktok,etc,by choice.
 - I have really bad anxiety.I'm akward and bad with words in certain situations.
 - I'm a very nice,understanding and calm person but don't take that to your advantage.
-- I'm only blunt if upset,stressed or around people I don't trust.
+- I'm only blunt if angry,stressed or around people I don't trust.
 - I love cuddles,kisses and boops so feel free to do so unless otherwise!
 - Darkshippers can interact but keep any mention of the ships only to an extent or not at all.
 - Do not interact if you are very problematic currently,very obsessive,a proshipper,homophobic,racist,etc.